 The Cotswolds is a rich mosaic of historical, social, economic, cultural, geological, geomorphological and ecological features.
-The special qualities of the Cotswolds National Landscape are:
+The special qualities of the Cotswolds National Landscape (CNL) are:

-- the unifying character of the limestone geology its visible presence in the landscape and use as a building material; - the Cotswold escarpment, including views from and to the National Landscape; - the high wolds a large open, elevated predominately arable landscape with commons, 'big' skies and long-distance views; - river valleys, the majority forming the headwaters of the Thames, with high-quality water; - distinctive dry stone walls; - flower-rich grasslands particularly limestone grasslands; - ancient broadleaved woodland particularly along the crest of the escarpment. - variations in the colour of the stone from one part of the National Landscape to another which add a vital element of local distinctiveness; - the tranquillity of the area, away from major sources of inappropriate noise, development, visual clutter and pollution; - extensive dark sky areas; - distinctive settlements, developed in the Cotswold vernacular with high architectural quality and integrity; - an accessible landscape for quiet recreation for both rural and urban users, with numerous walking and riding routes, including the Cotswold Way National Trail; - significant archaeological, prehistoric and historic associations dating back 6,000 years, including Neolithic stone monuments, ancient drove roads, Iron Age forts, Roman villas, ridge and furrow fields, medieval wool churches and country estates and parks; - a vibrant heritage of cultural associations, including the Arts and Crafts movement of the 19th and 20th centuries, famous composers and authors and traditional events such as the Cotswolds Olimpicks, cheese rolling and woolsack races.
+- The unifying character of the limestone geology its visible presence in the landscape and use as a building material; - The Cotswold escarpment, including views from and to the National Landscape; - The high wolds a large open, elevated predominately arable landscape with commons, 'big' skies and long-distance views; - River valleys, the majority forming the headwaters of the Thames, with high-quality water; - Distinctive dry stone walls; - Flower-rich grasslands including floodplain meadows and neutral grasslands and particularly limestone grasslands; - Ancient broadleaved woodland particularly along the crest of the escarpment. - Variations in the colour of the stone from one part of the National Landscape to another which add a vital element of local distinctiveness; - The tranquillity of the area, away from major sources of inappropriate noise, development, visual clutter and pollution; - Extensive dark sky areas away from major sources of light pollution; - Distinctive settlements, developed in the Cotswold vernacular with high architectural quality and integrity; - An accessible landscape for quiet recreation for both rural and urban users, with numerous walking and riding routes, including the Cotswold Way National Trail; - Significant archaeological, prehistoric and historic associations dating back 6,000 years, including Neolithic stone monuments, ancient drove roads, Iron Age forts, Roman villas, ridge and furrow fields, medieval wool churches and country estates and parks;

-&lt;sup>18 Geomorphology is the physical features of an area, strongly influenced by geology.
+&lt;sup>17 Geomorphology is the physical features of an area, strongly influenced by geology.